Abrasive Blasting Permit (Sand Blasting)

 Abrasive Blasting Ordinance

 59.50.
-Abrasive blasting permit required. (a) No person shall abrasively blast the interior or exterior of any building, structure, or other architectural surface except under specific permit from the assistant city coordinator for regulatory services or their designee.
+Abrasive blasting permit required. (a) No person shall abrasively blast the interior or exterior of any building, structure, or other architectural surface except under specific permit from the Minneapolis Health Department.

 (b) The fees for an abrasive blasting permit issued pursuant to paragraph 59.50(a) shall be as established in the director's fee schedule pursuant to section 91.70.
 Permits shall be obtained in advance of the proposed activity.